This article has been updated from a post originally published on 1/28/19.

 Even if you find it hard to sleep more than a few hours each night, give yourself the best possible chance of sleeping as long as necessary.
 You can do this by having a regular nightly routine, including a set bedtime (if possible).
 Make sure the room is quiet, dark, and comfortably cool.

-By applying these principles routinely, you’re giving your aging body the best chance at a long, healthy, and enjoyable life.
-That way, you can stop worrying about your health and start enjoying it.
+The bottom line: By applying these principles, you’re giving your aging body the best chance at a long, healthy, and enjoyable life.
+That way, you can stop worrying about your health and seize the day!